Falkirk Council does not provide a pest control service.

 - Keep foodstuffs covered

-- Keeping you home ventilated, by regularly opening windows for example, helps prevent bug breeding grounds – fresh air prevents warm, humid areas being created
+- Keeping your home ventilated, by regularly opening windows for example, helps prevent bug breeding grounds – fresh air prevents warm, humid areas being created

 - Block up any cracks and crevices